 Very cool news – Mercurial 1.0 has been released.
 See the announcement and the site for details.
 There are no earth-shaking individual changes in this release, just a long list of improvements that have been made since 0.9.5.
 One of the new features is easy_install friendliness, so assuming you’ve got that installed, getting the new version of Mercurial is as easy as: $ sudo easy_install http://www.selenic.com/mercurial/release/mercurial-1.0.tar.gz If you want to be kind to the server, since it’s getting pounded today, you can do this instead in order to make your request via the Coral CDN:

-Update: The mirror described in this post has been retired.
-Django source now lives on GitHub.
+Update: As of 2012, the primary Django repo is on GitHub.
+The mirror described in this post has been retired.
 Just wanted to post a quick note that I’m now publishing an experimental Mercurial mirror of the Django source code repository, including all tags and branches and even the djangoproject.com website source itself.
 Tom Tobin at The Onion has been maintaining a similar mirror of Django trunk for a while (and very helpfully answered some of my questions in IRC), but I wanted to do the whole tree.